Alauddin Khalji: Marriage to Jalaluddin's daughter

 Alauddin married Jalaluddin's daughter, Malika-i-Jahan, long before the Khalji revolution of 1290.
 The marriage, however, was not a happy one.
 Having suddenly become a princess after Jalaluddin's rise as a monarch, she was very arrogant and tried to dominate Alauddin.
 According to Haji-ud-Dabir, Alauddin married a second woman, named Mahru, who was the sister of Malik Sanjar alias Alp Khan.
-Malika-i-Jahan was greatly infuriated by the fact that her husband had taken a second wife.
+Malika-i-Jahan was greatly infuriated by her husband taking a second wife.
 According to Dabir, this was the main cause of the misunderstanding between Alauddin and his first wife.
 Once, while Alauddin and Mahru were together in a garden, Jalaluddin's daughter attacked Mahru out of jealousy.
 In response, Alauddin assaulted her.
 The incident was reported to Jalaluddin, but the Sultan did not take any action against Alauddin.
 Alauddin was not on good terms with his mother-in-law either, who wielded great influence over the Sultan.
 According to the 16th-century historian Firishta, she warned Jalaluddin that Alauddin was planning to set up an independent kingdom in a remote part of the country.
 She closely monitored Alauddin and encouraged her daughter's arrogant behavior toward him.

 Governor of Kara

 In 1291, Alauddin played an important role in crushing a revolt by the governor of Kara Malik Chajju.
-As a result, Jalaluddin appointed him as the new governor of Kara in 1291.
+Jalaluddin rewarded Alauddin by appointing him as the new governor of Kara in 1291.
 Malik Chajju's former Amirs (subordinate nobles) at Kara considered Jalaluddin as a weak and ineffective ruler and instigated Alauddin to usurp the throne of Delhi.
 This, combined with his unhappy domestic life, made Alauddin determined to dethrone Jalaluddin.